Liberalism in South Korea: History

 During the colonial period, Marxist historian Paek Nam-un evaluated Silhak as "pioneer of early modern period liberalism," while Ahn Jae-hong, a liberal nationalist, evaluated Silhak and Silhak scholar Chŏng Yagyong as "the origin of late modern period liberalism by presenting elimination of (feudal) class and support for equality".
-Silhak criticized the existing Confucian conservatism and Sadaejuui, aiming for political reform and pragmatism, and also argued for the superiority of Western science and technology.
-Some Silhak scholar also believed in Christianity.
+Silhak criticized the existing Confucian conservatism and Sadaejuui, aiming for political reform and pragmatism, and also argued for the superiority of Western science and technology as well as Westwe.
+Some Silhak scholars believed in Christianity while other liberal nationalists turned towards neo-Confucian Donghak ideology, which provided these nationalists with a powerful blueprint for mass mobilization, popular sovereignty, and self-reliance.

 Korea's first classical liberal and Enlightenmentists party was the Gaehwa Party, which appeared in 1874.
 They aimed for radical political and social reform, cut off unequal relations with the powerful Qing Dynasty and tried to create a completely independent Joseon Dynasty, and led by Seo Jae-pil in 1896 was a practical successor to the Gaehwa Party.
 Influenced by Japanese liberalism, they showed pro-Japanese tendencies, but at the same time insisted on independent Korea.
 In the 1900s, classical liberals and Enlightenmentists in Korea were largely divided into two groups.
 Some became Chinilpa who cooperated with Japan, and others who devoted themselves to the Korean independence movement.

 During the colonial era, Korean liberalism is closely related to the Korean independence movement.
 South Korean historians say that the March 1st Movement, which took place in 1919, affected democracy and liberalism in South Korea as a movement involving many Koreans regardless of gender, religion, or occupation.
-The Republic of Korean Provisional Government, established thanks to the value of the March 1st Movement, has established a modern national system in name and reality by introducing the separation of powers of government, parliament, and judiciary based on freedom and equality, and common elections including women.
+The Republic of Korean Provisional Government, formed after the March 1st Movement, built a modern national system by separating the powers of government, parliament, and judiciary and introducing universal elections that included women.
 (However, since it was located in Shanghai, China, it was more of a Korean independence movement organization than a korean government.)

 After the end of Japanese colonial rule, with the inauguration of the Republic of Korea government, the word "liberal" has been used in South Korea for a while in a similar sense to anti-communism and anti-socialism.
 That is why not only ideological liberals but also hard-line conservatives and far-right anti-communists called themselves "liberal."
 A case in point was the "Liberal Party", a South Korean far-right national-conservative party influenced by Shōwa Statism, German and Italian fascism.
 In particular, Syngman Rhee, the first president of the Liberal Party, committed authoritarian rule and election fraud based on Ilminism, an anti-liberal individual worship ideology from 1948 to 1960, and liberals and students who opposed it caused April Revolution.
 This was the first successful liberal revolution in South Korea.